micmejia/bible-dump/NKJV/Leviticus/Lev 24.md

 And whoever kills an animal shall restore it; but whoever kills a man shall be put to death.

 ###### 22
-You shall have the[^e] same law for the stranger and for one from your own country; for I _am_ the Lord your God.' "
+You shall have the same law for the stranger and for one from your own country; for I _am_ the Lord your God.' "

 ###### 23
 Then Moses spoke to the children of Israel; and they took outside the camp him who had cursed, and stoned him with stones.
 So the children of Israel did as the Lord commanded Moses.